NextronSystems/thor-manual/usage/custom-signatures.rst

 YARA Rules
 ----------

-THOR offers an interface to include own rules based on the YARA format.
+THOR allows you include your own custom YARA rules.
-YARA rules must have the **.yar** extension for unencrypted YARA rules and the **.yas** extension for encrypted YARA rules.
+YARA rules must have the **.yar** extension for plain text YARA rules and the **.yas** extension for encrypted YARA rules. (the rules can be encrypted using THOR Util)

+Custom YARA rules have to be saved to the ``.\custom-signatures\yara`` folder.
+In order to apply only custom YARA rules and IOCs, use the ``--customonly`` flag.

 There are two custom YARA rule types that you can define in THOR: